stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

   non-erased implicits, in which case we can still inspect them by pattern matching or pass them to other functions, while Idris will try and fill in the values for us.

+Note, that data type `Vect` together with many of the functions we implemented here is available from module `Data.Vect` from the *base* library.
+Likewise, `Fin` is available from `Data.Fin` from *base*.

 ### What's next